Teach locally starting your first year.

 He is a graduate of Purdue University (B.S. and M.S. in education) and the University of Illinois (doctorate in human development and family studies).
 He has presented and published nationally in the area of fatherhood.
 He is currently a member of the National Science Teachers Association.

 Bryan Waltz teaches courses in the traditional and graduate programs.
-He earned his Education Specialist and Master of Education degrees from Indiana Wesleyan University and his Bachelor of Science from Bowling Green State University.
+He earned his doctorate from Oakland City University, his Education Specialist and Master of Education degrees from Indiana Wesleyan University and his Bachelor of Science from Bowling Green State University.